pallandir/git-primer/2 - Setup a project.md

 git checkout <new-branch>
 ```

-An illustration of this action would look like this (after you added some commits on your new branch).
+An illustration of this action would look like this -after you added some commits on your new branch-.

 ```mermaid
 gitGraph